 What if at some point you do need to access a removable drive?
-Just disable the protection of Folder Guard, perform the task, then re-enable the protection back (no Windows restart required).
+Just pause the protection of Folder Guard, perform the task, then resume the protection back (no Windows restart required!).

 - What people are saying about Folder Guard…